 Are you thinking of making the government work better by getting involved in it?
-Out of dozens of interviews with some of the most pioneering public servants from around the world, we’ve isolated the traits you’re going to need – not just to get ahead, but to get things done:
+Out of dozens of interviews with some of the most pioneering public servants from around the world, we’ve isolated the traits you’re going to need – not just to get ahead, but to get things done.
+(This is also discussed in our feed on government innovation.)

 Around a hundred Londoners each year survive a stroke that would previously have killed them because the city created new specialist units in better locations.
 It’s a famous case of excellent governing making people’s lives better.
 But to manage it, the reformers had to de-fund opponents, overcome bitter resistance and close the best existing stroke unit in the city – the one used by parliament.
 They started planning in 2005, opened the first new unit in 2010 and got the medical results that conclusively vindicated them in 2014.
 The woman who oversaw it all, Ruth Carnall, was was a dame and the doctor who did her research, Ara Darzi, was made a Lord.
 They won, but the fight was long and hard.